shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

 ## MY OSINT DASHBOARD

-> This is people related OSINT not company related if you want that it's in web exploitation guide passive recon
+> This is people-related OSINT, not company-related.
+If you want that, it's in the web exploitation guide passive recon

-**last updated** - `24 september 2026`
+**last updated** - `25 september 2026`

-Organized by investigative pivot.
+Organized by Investigative Pivot.
 Each category leads with the tools actually worth reaching for; anything kept only for completeness sits in a **Deprioritized** bucket at the end of that same category, not mixed in above the fold.

 ---